Andrettin/Wyrmsun/readme.txt

 - 1.6.0
 -----------------------------------------------------------------------

+* Buildings
+- Reduced the cost of the copper and silver mines.

 * Factions
 - Added a new Germanic faction, the Volsung Tribe.
 - Factions can now be chosen in-game.